Zhang-lab/RNA-seq_QC_analysis/README.md

 `-g`: genome reference, one simg is designed for ONLY one species due to the file size.
 For now the supported genoms are: <mm10/mm9/hg19/hg38/danRer10> (only mm10 in the example).
 `-o`: reads file 1 or the SE reads file, must be ended by .fastq or .fastq.gz or .sra (for both SE and PE)
 `-p`: reads file 2 if input PE data, must be ended by .fastq or .fastq.gz
-`-s`: strand information used in "featureCount" step; 0 for unstranded, 1 for stranded and 2 for reverse-stranded.
-If you don't know the information please use 0.
-Please refer to featureCount for more details.
 `-a`: ADAPT1 for cutadapt
 `-b`: ADAPT2 for cutadapt, if not specified there will be ONLY quality trimming rather than adapter trimming
 `-t`: (optional) specify number of threads to use, default 24